< back to guides

 A cocktail strainer is a sieve that removes ice and other solid ingredients from a cocktail as the bartender or mixologist pours it into the serving glass.
 The drink maker places it over the mouth of the glass or shaker with the ingredients.

-The drink strainer has holes that only allow liquid to pass through, trapping ice in the mixer.
+The drink strainer has holes that only allow liquid to pass through, trapping ice in the cocktail mixer.
 You’ll want to master the technique of using a cocktail strainer before you get your mixology certification.

 It’s also important to learn about the types of cocktail strainers mixologists use.
 There are three common types of cocktail strainers: a Hawthorne strainer, a Julep strainer, and a fine mesh strainer.